r-plus/Daijirin-ActionMenu-Plugin/README.markdown

 # This is obsolete project.
 Obsolete!
 This project has been replace to "ActivityAction" project.
 No longer update and support.
+RIP, Thanks my first project for jailbreak device.

 #Daijirin ActionMenu Plugin